 - A. Section includes administrative and procedural requirements for the following: - 1.
 Recycling nonhazardous demolition and construction waste. - 2.
-Disposing of nonhazardous demolition and construction waste.

-- 1. Section 02 41 00 "Demolition" for disposition of waste resulting from partial demolition of buildings, structures, and site improvements. - 2.
-Section 31 10 00 "Site Clearing" for disposition of waste resulting from site clearing and removal of above- and below-grade improvements.
+Disposing of nonhazardous demolition and construction waste. - B. Related Requirements: - 1.
+Section 02 41 00 "Demolition" for disposition of waste resulting from partial demolition of buildings, structures, and site improvements.